kamarthiparamesh/laravel-hybridauth-affinidi/README.md

 ## Introduction

-This package extends Socialite to enable passwordless authentication with the Affinidi OIDC provider.
+This package extends HybridAuth to enable passwordless authentication with the Affinidi OIDC provider.

-Learn more about Laravel Socialite [here](https://laravel.com/docs/10.x/socialite)
+Learn more about Hybridauth [here](https://hybridauth.github.io/)

 **Quick Links**
 1. [Installation & Usage](#setup--run-application-from-playground-folder)